Byron Buxton Player Props: Twins vs. Astros

 |Games w/1+ RBI

+- Astros pitchers combine to give up eight total home runs at a rate of one per game (to rank 14th in the league).

-- The Astros will look to Urquidy (0-0) in his second start this season.
+- The Astros will send Garcia (0-1) to the mound for his second start of the season.

-- In his most recent appearance on Saturday, the right-hander tossed four innings against the Chicago White Sox, allowing three earned runs while surrendering seven hits.
+- In his last appearance on Sunday, the right-hander threw five innings against the Chicago White Sox, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.